prakash6061/TraceReplay/README.md

  - trace-replay-utility.h and
  - trace-replay-utility.cc

+ApTraceReplay is an application layer model to replay a MAC layer trace.
+It is currently under developement.

 Helpers
 *******
 The helper code for TraceReplay is located in ``src/applications/helper`` and consists of the following 2 files: